Advertiser Disclosure

 If you want your ski vacation to have a European feel, the Epic Pass also gives you access to 26 resorts in Austria, France, Italy, and Switzerland.
 However, this is where things start to get complicated.

-For example, if you want to visit Verbier in Switzerland and ski the amazing 4 vallées, you need to purchase your Epic Pass from Vail’s primary U.S. website and book your accommodation at one of the participating hotels or lodges on the mountain.
+For example, if you want to visit Verbier in Switzerland and ski the amazing 4 vallées, purchase your Epic Pass from Vail’s primary U.S. website and book your accommodation at one of the participating hotels or lodges on the mountain.

 Verbier Switzerland